 Post-Weaning Depression Symptoms

-When you start or have gone through the weaning process you may feel the following symptoms which may mean you have Post-Weaning Depression.
+When you start or have gone through the weaning process, you may feel the following symptoms.
 These post-weaning depression symptoms include:

 Causes of Post-Weaning Depression

 There is not just one thing that causes post-weaning depression.
-It is your brain combines with emotional triggers.
-While some women might not realize they have post-weaning depression others will recognize it right away.
-Understanding the causes of post-weaning depression allows us to fully understand that this is a normal thing and not something that is wrong with us.
+It is your brain combined with emotional triggers.
+While some women might not realize they have post-weaning depression, others will recognize it right away.
+Understanding the causes of post-weaning depression allows us to fully understand that this is a normal thing and not something wrong with us.

 Hormones

-While breastfeeding you are on a feel-good high.
+While breastfeeding, you are on a feel-good high.
 We can thank the prolactin and oxytocin for this.
-But after weaning your baby, especially doing it quickly can cause these hormones to drop drastically.
-This causes your hormones to go haywire leaving you wondering what the heck happened.
+However, weaning your baby, especially doing it quickly, can cause these hormones to drop drastically.
+This causes your hormones to go haywire, leaving you wondering what happened.

 Abrupt Weaning

 I find that weaning depression occurs most often with abrupt nursing.
-When a mom is able to slowly wean her baby, it allows her hormones to adjust a little more easily.
+When a mom is able to wean her baby slowly, it allows her hormones to adjust a little more easily.
+It also gives the mom time to adjust to this new phase of life.

 Have you gotten your period yet after delivery?
-If you haven’t you can almost guarantee that it is on its way.
+If you haven’t, you can almost guarantee that it is on its way.
 Your body will start to go through changes as it adjusts to your cycle.
-This will bring on mood swings that might be a little bit more intense causing you to really struggle emotionally.
+This will bring on mood swings that might be a little bit more intense, which may cause an increase in difficult emotions.

 Who am I anymore?

-Are you looking at yourself in the mirror wondering who you even are anymore?
+Are you looking at yourself in the mirror, wondering who you even are anymore?
 This is so normal!
 Think about it.
-In the last couple of years, you have gone through 9 months of pregnancy, delivered a beautiful baby, breastfed your baby, and now you are left realizing this beautiful baby doesn’t need you as much as they always have anymore.
+In the last couple of years, you have gone through 9 months of pregnancy, delivered a beautiful baby, breastfed your baby, and now you are left realizing this beautiful baby doesn’t need you as much as it always has anymore.

 How does this not make any mom super emotional?

-This feeling is totally normal.
-Just remember your baby still needs you just as much and there are so many other wonderful ways to bond with one another.
+This feeling is normal.
+Just remember that your baby still needs you just as much, and there are so many other wonderful ways to bond.

 Guilt